neumino/neumino.github.io/movies.md

-### Sex, Shame and Tears 2
-*Released on 2022-02-04, vote average 3*

-Twenty years have passed since those two apartments in the heart of Mexico City were the battlefield of a war of the sexes between Ana, Carlos, Andrea, Miguel, Tomás and María.
-All that is left of those apartments are memories and the image of Tomás&#39; dead body at the bottom of the elevator shaft.
-Their lives have changed, their families have grown and new and unexpected characters have come to unsettle their daily lives and trigger a chain of events that will make them realize that modesty has been replaced by public disclosure; sex is only an app away; but love...love is still something elusive that everyone in today&#39;s banal and chaotic world is seeking.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/cy0W6Z6we-s?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Marry Me
-*Released on 2022-02-09, vote average 7.3*

-Explores the possibilities of what might happen when a superstar marries an average Joe as a joke and discovers that perhaps there are no accidents.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/Ebv9_rNb5Ig?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

 ### Death on the Nile
-*Released on 2022-02-09, vote average 5.7*
+*Released on 2022-02-09, vote average 6.3*

-Belgian sleuth Hercule Poirot’s Egyptian vacation aboard a glamorous river steamer turns into a terrifying search for a murderer when a picture-perfect couple’s idyllic honeymoon is tragically cut short.
+Belgian sleuth Hercule Poirot boards a glamorous river steamer with enough champagne to fill the Nile.
+But his Egyptian vacation turns into a thrilling search for a murderer when a picture-perfect couple’s idyllic honeymoon is tragically cut short.

 <iframe id="player"
 	type="text/html"